ksylvest/jquery-spin/README.md

 # jQuery Spin

-Spin is a jQuery plugin designed to created animated loading indicators with only CSS and JavaScript.
+Spin is a jQuery plugin that creates animated loading indicators with only CSS and JavaScript.

 ## Installation